Jake Cannavale

-Jake Cannavale (born May 1, 1995) is an American actor and musician.
+Jacob Lumet Cannavale (born May 1, 1995) is an American actor and musician.

 Biography

 He appeared on Broadway in 2015 in the comedy Fish in the Dark by Larry David.
 He has also appeared on television's Nurse Jackie and The Mandalorian.

 He is the son of actor Bobby Cannavale and screenwriter Jenny Lumet, a grandson of film director Sidney Lumet and great-grandson of singer/actress Lena Horne.